fastfony/fastfony/README.md

     - Products list
     - Buy with Stripe and save orders (subscription or one-time payment)
 - Scheduler dashboard and logs : list configured recurring messages and display logs
+- CRUD controllers for : Parameters, Parameter categories, Contact requests, etc.
+- Settings panel
+- DaisyUI themes chooser
+- Toasts notifications (flash messages from Symfony and others with [vue-toastification](https://vue-toastification.maronato.dev/))
 - OAuth2 Server for authenticated registered users and by applications/clients via OAuth2 grant types (password, client credentials, authorization code, refresh token)
+- Public, internal and private with OAuth2 API (you can use it as a headless CMS!)
+- I18n ready with Vue I18n and Symfony translation component

 ## Technical stack